amnats/qbt-net/README.md

-# qbtnet
-Query by Text in .Net
+# Query by Text in .Net

 This library heavily inspired by the OData makes it easier to write universal providers to data storages.
 It transforms a text query into an expression tree consumable by the Entity Framework queries.